cathxrsis/cathxrsis.github.io/_drafts/2018-05-05-declaritive-thinking.md

 comments: true
 ---

+Systems engineers tend to think imperatively.
+Imperative thinking's trademark is t @@

+A symptom of this way of thinking is the proliferation of sequence diagrams in MBSE projects.
+Even when activity diagrams are used, control flow is often used to move from action to action.

+The main

 The state of behaviour modelling in the modern age is quite an interesting topic.
 Model based systems engineering as a paradigm is getting on for being two decades old.
 Without giving too much away, I am a good couple of years younger than the first UML specification.

 <!-- more -->

-## Engineering with a LISP

->
->

-() == NIL
-(EVAL '(1 2 3 4 5)) == (1 2 3 4 5)